 Trenton is a larger medium-sized city located in the state of New Jersey.
-With a population of 90,871 people and 53 constituent neighborhoods, Trenton is the seventh largest community in New Jersey.
-Much of the housing stock in Trenton was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 90,457 people and 53 constituent neighborhoods, Trenton is the seventh largest community in New Jersey.
+Trenton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Trenton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Trenton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Trenton are a mix of both white- and blue-collar jobs.
 Overall, Trenton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Trenton who work in office and administrative support (12.13%), maintenance occupations (10.41%), and sales jobs (8.55%).

 The per capita income in Trenton in 2018 was $23,300, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
 This equates to an annual income of $93,200 for a family of four.
 However, Trenton contains both very wealthy and poor people as well.